tbhuu/gupta-rgbd/README.md

     a. gPb-UCM from http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/BSR/BSR_full.tgz.

     b.
 VLFeat from http://www.vlfeat.org/.
+    * The VLFEAT that already exists in the **rgbd** repository does not seem to be working.
+You should delete the folder vlfeat.
+Then, you download the library using the link above, extract it, rename it to vlfeat and copy it to folder external.

    c. liblinear from http://www.csie.ntu.edu.tw/~cjlin/liblinear/.
     * The liblinear that already exists in the **rgbd** repository does not seem to be working.
 You should delete the folder liblinear-1.94.
 Then, you download the library using the link above, extract it, rename it to liblinear-1.94 and copy it to folder external.